rodrigomasiniai/GenAIChatIniciante/README.md

 - Implement RAG (Retrieval-Augmented Generation) to improve domain specific knowledge.
 - Memory function to save the chat history.
-- Function to handle multiple file formats (only supports .txt files atm).
+- Function to handle multiple file formats (only supports .txt files atm), or a better way to fetch the data in real-time.

 ---